awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **Cache behavior**
 The cache behavior to use with the trigger\.
 For this example, leave the value set to **\***, which means your distribution’s default cache behavior\.
 For more information, see [Cache Behavior Settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 **CloudFront event**
 The trigger that specifies when your function runs\.
 We want the security headers function to run whenever CloudFront returns a response from the origin\.
 So in the drop\-down list, choose **Origin response**\.
-For more information, see [Adding Triggers for a Lambda@Edge Function](lambda-edge-add-triggers.md)\.
+For more information, see [Adding triggers for a Lambda@Edge function](lambda-edge-add-triggers.md)\.

 1. Under **Confirm deploy to Lambda@Edge**, select the check box to acknowledge that the trigger will be deployed and run your function in all AWS locations\.